Skip to navigation

 The forested shores of Île Agakauitai

-On Wednesday 21st May we decided to stay in the anchorage for another day, and Joe made a fantastic Caesar salad for lunch, a thank-you for the night before.
-Real ground coffee made an appearance – wow!
-What a taste experience after our instant coffee with powdered milk – and after relaxing for some hours, Joe and I took the dinghy over to the main reef and snorkelled for some time, exploring the reef and the local wildlife.
-As my first proper snorkelling session on coral it was quite an experience: the surreal shapes of the coral and the sheer intensity of the colours of fish you see are overwhelming.
+We were enjoying ourselves so much that we decided to stay in the anchorage for the following day as well, and Joe made a fantastic Caesar salad for lunch, a thank-you for the night before.
+Real ground coffee made an appearance – wow, what a taste experience after all that instant coffee with powdered milk – and after relaxing for some hours, Joe and I took the dinghy over to the main reef and snorkelled for some time, exploring the reef and the local wildlife.
+As my first proper snorkelling session on coral it was quite an experience; the surreal shapes of the coral and the sheer intensity of the colours of fish you see are overwhelming.